VeritasSoftware/AspNetCore.ApiGateway/Docs/README_ConfigSettings.md

 You can read this appsettings, using a **Config Service** like below:

-For Version 6.0 or higher, You can use the built-in **ApiGatewayConfigService**.
+For Version 6.0 or higher, you can use the built-in **ApiGatewayConfigService**.

 or you can make a copy of the Service, in your project.